USDAForestService/NRM-Grants-Agreements/decisions/architecture/002-use-github-actions-for-ci-cd.md

 ## Decision Proposed

-We propose using GitHub Actions for our CI/CD platform.
+We propose using GitHub (ZenHub?)
+Actions for our CI/CD platform.

 ### Positive Consequences